 Here’s a chart of the wire transfer fees charged by the 10 biggest U.S. banks:

 |Banks||Domestic - Incoming||Domestic - Outgoing||Foreign - Incoming||Foreign - Outgoing|

 |Bank of America||$15||$25||$16||$45|

-Incoming wire transfers tend to be cheaper than outgoing ones, and the fee for domestic wire transfers are significantly lower than that of international transfers.
+Incoming wire transfers tend to be cheaper than outgoing ones, and the fee for domestic wire transfers is significantly lower than that of international.
 On average, wire transfer fees have increased slightly at the top 10 U.S. banks since the last year.

 Foreign Wire Transfers

-It’s also important to note that banks and money transmitters will convert to foreign currency at a lower exchange rate, resulting in loss of money for the recipient in the process.
+It’s also important to note that banks and money transmitters will convert to foreign currency at a lower exchange rate, resulting in less money for the recipient.

 What’s your preferred method of sending money?
 Leave a comment below!